-Andrew Basler is in his fourth year coaching the jumps and women's multi-events under Central Michigan Director of Track and Field Mark Guthrie.
+Andrew Basler is in his fifth year coaching the jumps and women's multi-events at Central Michigan.

 Basler is in his second stint as a Chippewa assistant, having worked with the women's track and field team's sprinters, hurdlers, jumpers and combined-event athletes from 2005-07.